natescode/natescode.com/content/blog/tailwind-debunking-the-debunkers.md

 ```

-Let's fix the author's ugly Tailwind and unsemantic HTML.
+Let's fix the author's ugly Tailwind and the inherited (he took it from somewhere else) unsemantic HTML.

 ```html